savvagen/Selenoid-example/README.md

 Video recording:

-  1. video will be recorded to the directoru /opt/selenoid/video (using flag -video-output-dir)
+  1. video will be recorded to the directoru /opt/selenoid/video (using flag -video-output-dir) To apply this you need to comment "- OVERRIDE_VIDEO_OUTPUT_DIR" environment variable.
   2. Uncoment and use environmant variable - OVERRIDE_VIDEO_OUTPUT_DIR   - to recordvideo to specific folder.
   3. Add capability - "enableVideo = true" in your test configuraitions